What is Roskilde?

 MyTickster is not admin garnish.
 It is the ticket system.

-The wrong time to discover a missing MyTickster email, the wrong date combination, a too-low DKK budget, a child/accessibility need, or a camp preference is when a live ticket route is in front of you.
-The official route is precious.
-Treat the data like it matters, because it does.
+The worst time to discover a missing MyTickster email, the wrong date combination, a too-low DKK budget, a child/accessibility need, or a camp preference is when someone finally has the ticket page open.
+Do the unglamorous checks early; they are exactly what protect the good luck when it arrives.

 Ticket glossary